rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Working with JSON - Cloudtrail.md

 ```
 _sourceCategory = *cloudtrail*  errorcode
+| json field=_raw "eventName"
 | timeslice 5m
 | count _timeslice, eventname
 | transpose row _timeslice column eventname
 ```
+Since this includes aggregation there will now be two results tabs: Messages and Aggregates.

-Once this search completes try out some of the different chart types in the Aggregates tab like Column, Area and Line using the icons in the aggregates tab:
+Try out some of the chart option buttons for results in the Aggregates tab like Column, Area and Line using the icons in the aggregates tab.

 ## 6. Parsing Fields Manually
 By default Sumo auto parses JSON logs at search time but it's good query practice to parse out fields explicitly.
 Parsing is a key skill for working with logs as it enables you to create any required fields at search time.